The Roof Is on Fire!

 Hire a reputable company to assess the roof’s condition and if needed, to powerwash it prior to putting on a quality sealant that has not been watered down.

 There are various types of impermeabilizantes (sealants) available.
 Spending a bit more to ensure a quality result is well worth it.
-We went with an eco-friendly, waterproof one believing it best to have maximum protection considering the amount of rain we receive here on the coast of Nayarit.
+We went with this one, considering the amount of rain we receive here on the coast of Nayarit.

 2. Air Conditioners Serviced

 Have all AC’s serviced at least once every six months.
 The filters should be cleaned of mold/dust/debris and the electrical panels checked for any unwanted critters that can wreak havoc.
 Apparently electrical wires are a delicacy to geckos—ridding your AC’s of them is far easier than having to replace the entire unit, trust me.